-At this stage, your puppy will still have a weak bladder and wont be able to control himself – especially during the night.
-Be prepared to take your puppy outside or to a designated area for relieving himself every few hours.
+At this stage, your puppy will still have a weak bladder and won’t be able to control himself – especially during the night.
+Be prepared to take your puppy outside or to a designated area to relieve himself every few hours.

-Remember though that until your Jack Russell is at least 6 months old there will be times when he wont always be able to hold on.
-That does not mean you should wait until 6 months to start housebreaking, the earlier you start the better.
-It just means that you need to be mentally prepared for a less-than-perfect training process until he gets a little older.
+Remember that until your Jack Russell is at least six months old, there will be times when he won’t always be able to hold on.
+That does not mean you should wait until six months to start housebreaking.
+The earlier you start, the better.
+It means that you need to be mentally prepared for a less-than-perfect training process until he gets a little older.

 Select an Indoor Confinement Area

-Even before you bring your puppy home, designate a place where he’ll be kept at night.
+Before you bring your puppy home, designate a place where he’ll be kept at night.
 I use a crate for potty training puppies.
-A crate is the best tool to use for the housebreaking process, especially for training an active Jack Russell puppy.
-The crate will serve as your puppy’s bedroom, at least until he’s fully house trained.
+A crate is the best tool for the housebreaking process, especially for training an active Jack Russell puppy.
+The crate will serve as your puppy’s bedroom until he’s fully house trained.

-Newspaper if fine, but if you use training pads the process of housebreaking your Jack Russell will be easier for you, especially if you live in an apartment.
+Newspaper is fine, but if you use training pads, housebreaking your Jack Russell will be more straightforward for you, especially if you live in an apartment.
 They are also good if you have adopted your puppy at a time of the year when the weather is not the best for going outside.

-Puppies, and older dogs too for that matter, are not too keen on going out in the rain or cold snow to relieve themselves so training pads are a very handy alternative.
+Puppies, and older dogs too, for that matter, are not too keen on going out in the rain or cold snow to relieve themselves, so training pads are a convenient alternative.
 Remember, the faster you can get your puppy to the training pad before he has to go, the sooner he will be house trained.